 READ MORE: Try some of Nadiya's recipes here

 2014: Nancy Birtwhistle

 Nancy Birtwhistle is best remembered for her stunning windmill cake.
 Since winning series five in 2014, the Hull-born retiree has demonstrated at food festivals, taught in schools, appeared as an after-dinner speaker and been on the other side of the fence as a cake judge.
-Nancy also baked a cake for EastEnders’ 30th birthday and continues to showcase recipes on her website.
+Nancy also baked a cake for EastEnders’ 30th birthday and published a cookbook Sizzle and Drizzle.

 2013: Frances Quinn

 In 2013, Frances Quinn beat Kimberley Wilson and Ruby Tandoh to win series four.
-She’s known for her creativity and attention to detail, fashioning edible masterpieces such as these Barbara Hepworth shortbread sculptures, chocolate charcoal briquettes and a world-record-breaking giant Jaffa cake.
 In 2015, Frances' Quintessential Baking was published and she’s worked for big name brands such as Tate & Lyle.
-Find some of her best recipes here.

 2013: Ruby Tandoh

 Being runner-up to Frances Quinn on series four didn’t stop Ruby Tandoh from carving out one of the most successful careers of all GBBO's contestants.
 As well as Crumb: The Baking Book (2014) and Flavour: Eat What You Love (2016), Ruby also writes about body image, sexuality and feminism in her latest book Eat Up: Appetite and Eating What You Want.